naturalis/evobio2/README.md

 - Mac users **with** Homebrew can execute (in a terminal window):
 <pre><code>brew install java</code></pre>
 ---
-- Mac users **without** Homebrew can download the [standalone java installer](https://www.java.com/en/download/).
+- Mac users **without** Homebrew can download a [standalone java installer](https://www.java.com/en/download/).
 Open the disk image (double-click the .dmg file).
-You will likely get a warning that says it is from an unidentified developer.
-Allow the install via System Preferences -> Privacy & Security -> Open anyway.
-Run the installer.
+Again you will likely get a warning that the package is from an unidentified developer.
+Allow installation as described under [Text editor](#text-editor)

 ## Paup
 The acronym stands for 'Phylogenetic Analysis Using Parsimony', but nowadays this program does a lot more than just parsimony (i.e. distance, likelihood, model-testing).
 Paup was written nearly 4 decades ago by David Swofford, but infrequent updates are still released.
 The latest release information and download instructions are on [phylosulotions](https://phylosolutions.com/paup-test/).
 Please install the latest version (4.0a168 as of this writing) for your OS: